 - Fiction is, on some level, wish-fulfillment; we live vicariously through the characters and their actions.
 At some level, almost everyone wishes that they were brazen enough to flout society's rules and conventions and tend to latch on to characters who do so in stories, especially if done in a fashion where, regardless of how offensive their behaviour would actually be, you can't help but be impressed.
 Similarly, writers and actors tend to have more fun creating and embodying villains than heroes for similar reasons, which can show in the work.

 - The reader is not affected by the consequences of the actions depicted.
-Whilst the behaviour of a real life bastard can have a direct impact on you, in fiction it's happening to someone else, and since they don't really exist it's not really happening to them either.
-Their behaviour is thus easier to forgive or overlook.
+Whereas the behaviour of a real life bastard can have a direct impact on you, in fiction it's happening to someone else, and since they don't really exist it's not really happening to them, either.
+The behaviour is thus easier to forgive or overlook.